armanic12/Amazon_Product_Recommendation_Modeling/README.md

   End-to-end workflow.
 Loads ratings, builds an item-item recommendation model with TruncatedSVD, computes correlations, and returns similar products for a selected item.
 - `README.md`
   Project summary and usage notes.
-- Data file: `ratings_Beauty.csv` sample-sized version of the file in the repository root.
+- Data file: `ratings_Beauty.csv`
+  Sample-sized version of the file in the repository root.
 Download full-seized file from the source listed below.

 ## Dataset
 - Name: Amazon Beauty product ratings